 After breakfast continues our drive towards Bikaner.
 The drive is through desert country, with scanty vegetation.
 Upon arrival check-in to the Hotel.
 The endless monotony of the desert is broken by the fort and palaces of Bikaner.
 The city's deity is Karni Mata.
 The temple dedicated to her provides sanctuary to mice in the belief that those who serve the goddess are reborn as mice.
 Other places of interest are the Junagarh Fort and the Lalgarh Palace and evening visit Local markets etc. Overnight at Hotel.

 DAY 05 : BIKANER - JAISALMER (BY ROAD) 330 KMS 7 HOURS DRIVE

-After breakfast today drive towards Jaisalmer . a fascinating city rising from the heart of the Thar Desert like a golden mirage.
-The commanding fort etched in yellow sandstone stands in some splendor, dominating the amber - hued city.
-A visit to Jaisalmer is a must for any traveller to Rajasthan.
+After breakfast today drive towards Jaisalmer. a fascinating city rising from the heart of the Thar Desert like a golden mirage.
+The commanding fort etched in yellow sandstone stands in some splendor, dominating the amber-hued city.
+A visit to Jaisalmer is a must for any traveler to Rajasthan.
 Here, on the edge of the desert, is a bustling center from where one can trek across the beautiful stretches of sand on camels or, paradoxically, enjoy the nearby lakes and reservoirs.
 Few places in India could rival the medieval charm and magnificence of Jaisalmer.
-The rich and beautiful palaces and havelis of Jaisalmer shimmer against the relentless monotony of the Thar Desert .
-Its rulers were known for their valour and their beautiful havelis and temples has assumed the air of virtual museum.
+The rich and beautiful palaces and Havelis of Jaisalmer shimmer against the relentless monotony of the Thar Desert.
+Its rulers were known for their valor and their beautiful Havelis and temples have assumed the air of virtual museum.
 Overnight at the hotel.